YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_readme_template.md

 This repo covers a variety of papers related to GUI Agents, such as:
 - GUI Understanding
-- Datasets
-- Benchmarks
+- Datasets and Benchmarks
-- New frameworks
-- New models
+- New agent frameworks and models
 - Vision, language, multimodal foundation models (with explicit support for GUI)
 - Works in general domains extensively used by GUI Agents (e.g., SoM prompting)